-- We can Drag the Column name from Report data to the Table Column.
+- We can Drag the Column name from the Report data to the Table Column.

-- When we click on a particular cell, it will open the context menu displaying available column names in that Dataset.
-We can select the required column from the list as shown in below screenshot
+- When we click on a particular cell, the context menu will open, displaying available column names in that Dataset.
+We can select the required column from the list as shown in the screenshot below.

 We successfully created our first table report.
-Columns we selecting for our First report are: English Product Name, Color, Sales Amount, and Tax Amount (Renamed the TaxAmt).
+The columns we selected for our First report are English Product Name, Color, Sales Amount, and Tax Amount (Renamed the TaxAmt).

 Click on the Preview button to see the SSRS Table report preview.